Understanding Windows automatic updating

 If your computer is in one of the power-saving states (Sleep or Hibernate) during a scheduled update, and if your computer is plugged in to a power source, Windows will wake your computer long enough to install new updates.
 If your computer is running on battery power, however, Windows will not install updates.
 Windows will try to install them instead at the next scheduled installation time.
 To schedule when Windows automatically installs updates:

-3. Choose the frequency and time of day when you want new updates to be installed, and then click OK.
-If you are prompted for an administrator password or confirmation, type the password or provide confirmation.
+- Choose the frequency and time of day when you want new updates to be installed, and then click OK.

 Yes.
 View the history in Windows Update in Control Panel, or go to Installed Updates: